ortus-docs/coldbox-docs/testing/integration_testing/common_methods.md

 # Common Methods

-The base test cases all inherit from TestBox so here are a few of the common methods:
+The base test cases all inherit from TestBox so here are a few of the common methods you can find in every test bundle CFC (http://testbox.ortusbooks.com/content/test_bundles/index.html):

 ```js
 // quick assertion methods